irskep/irskep.github.com/content/pages/how-to-hire-me.md

 ## Current position

-I've been at Hipmunk on the mobile team since mid 2015.
-I've been managing my team since late 2016.
-There are two Android engineers, one iOS engineer, and me, also acting as an iOS engineer.

-I spend about half my time programming, half managing.
+I manage the mobile team at Hipmunk, and do some iOS development as well.
+The team is me, another iOS developer, and two Android developers.

-The earliest I could arrive on my first day at a new job is probably April 2018.
+The earliest I could leave is April 2018.

-Hipmunk was acquired by SAP/Concur in October 2016.

 ## What I want

 I want to grow as a leader and have fun at my job.

 Specifically, I'm focusing on team lead or manager roles on iOS or iOS/Android teams.
 I am weirdly passionate about iOS as a development platform.
+But if you need something else, please pitch it to me, because I like getting excited about things!

 ## Cheat codes